Adanna-Iwuanyanwu/Adanna-Iwuanyanwu/README.md

 - Postgresql
 - Python

-### I am open to:
-- Freelance and Data Analyst Role

 <!--
 **Adanna-Iwuanyanwu/Adanna-Iwuanyanwu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.